Human-Earth-System framework for assessing Carbon Dioxide Removal strategies

 Opportunity

-To meet the goals of the Paris Agreement, the world will need to reach net zero emissions by the year 2050.
-Reaching net zero will fundamentally require the development and deployment of carbon dioxide removal (CDR).
+Reaching our climate goals will fundamentally require the development and deployment of carbon dioxide removal (CDR) technologies.
 Even under the most ambitious scenario for CO2 and other greenhouse gas reductions, carbon removals will be needed alongside decarbonisation efforts i.e. emissions reductions.

 This means that CDR technologies must be deployed at scale and before the middle of the century.